 Several different techniques can be used for security testing, depending on the system’s specific needs.
 However, some common security testing techniques include penetration testing, fuzz testing, and code analysis.
 Using these techniques makes it possible to find and fix potential security issues before hackers exploit them.

 When it comes to developing apps for the Internet of Things, a few key considerations need to be taken into account.
 First and foremost among these is the need for a comprehensive testing framework.

-This is because IoT apps often rely on various hardware and software components, all of which need to be properly tested before the app can be released.
+This is because IoT apps often rely on various hardware and software components, all of which need to be properly tested via software testing services before the app can be released.
 Without a robust testing framework in place, it’s all too easy for bugs and other issues to slip through the cracks, causing problems for users down the line.